Morudu7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12.Script to display first 10 lines in current dir from oldest to newest and one file for each line 13.Script that takes list of words as input and only prints words that appear ones 14.Script to display the pattern "root" from the /etc/passwd
+12.Script to display first 10 lines in current dir from oldest to newest and one file for each line 13.Script that takes list of words as input and only prints words that appear ones 14.Script to display the pattern "root" from the /etc/passwd 15.Script display the number of lines that contain the pattern "bi" in /etc/passwd